japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-FlatMapGroupsWithState.md

 In the end, `apply` creates a `SerializeFromObject` object consumer with the `FlatMapGroupsWithState`.

-NOTE: `apply` is used in <<spark-sql-streaming-KeyValueGroupedDataset.adoc#flatMapGroupsWithState, KeyValueGroupedDataset.flatMapGroupsWithState>> operator.
+NOTE: `apply` is used in <<spark-sql-streaming-KeyValueGroupedDataset.md#flatMapGroupsWithState, KeyValueGroupedDataset.flatMapGroupsWithState>> operator.

 === [[creating-instance]] Creating FlatMapGroupsWithState Instance